Cloud vending software for smart machines, retrofits, and mixed fleets.

-Regulated programs need a vending platform that can support controlled workflow, accountability, and machine-side discipline without turning the deployment into guesswork.
+Regulated deployments need a vending platform that can support controlled workflow, accountability, and machine-side discipline without turning the rollout into guesswork.

 VendingTracker supports cannabis, harm-reduction, age-restricted, and other controlled deployments where reporting, access assumptions, and rollout sequencing matter as much as the machine itself.